 Whether you have cataracts or not, chances are you’ve heard of cataract surgery.
 It’s possible your eye doctor has even recommended it.
 Cataracts are not harmful to your health, but they can make it very difficult to see and live your life.

 The only way to treat cataracts is to have them removed through cataract surgery.
 But despite what you may have heard, cataract surgery is a simple and effective procedure.
-So let’s dispel a few common misconceptions about cataract surgery!
+Below are useful cataract facts and common myths about cataract surgery.

 Wrong.
 Anyone of any age can get a cataract.
 Some people are even born with cataracts.
 It is true that cataracts usually occur with age, but you don’t need to be what most consider “elderly.”